jab/bidict/docs/basic-usage.rst

    >>> element_by_symbol.inverse.pop('mercury')
    'Hg'

+The inverse is automatically kept up-to-date.
-Because inverse items are maintained alongside forward items, referencing a :class:`~bidict.bidict`'s inverse is always a constant-time operation.
+Referencing a :class:`~bidict.bidict`'s inverse is always a constant-time operation;
+the inverse is not computed on demand.

 Values Must Be Hashable